sveetch/py-css-styleguide/README.rst

 PyCssStyleguide
 ===============

-This is Python library to build a design styleguide from a CSS manifest file.
+This is a Python library to build a design styleguide from a CSS manifest file.

-Goal
-****

-Many styleguide builders stand on comments in Sass or CSS sources.
-This is very verbose in sources and sometime requires you to maintain every variables values when you change them in sources.

-In our modern era we mostly build CSS from Sass or Less sources with variables/settings.
-This library encourages you to describe and structure your variables in a manifest which will be compiled to a dedicated CSS file.

-Manifest syntax rules are valid CSS (mostly using CSS3 variables).

-Then the CSS manifest is parsed to return a Python object with all your descriptions so you can use them to build your styleguide in code or a template.
+Opposed to many styleguide builders this does not require to documentate styles from your stylesheets.
+Instead it is based on Sass variables to build a map of your style rules.

 Features
 ********

-* Python interface to load a CSS manifest and return it as a Python dictionnary;
+* Python interface to load a CSS manifest and return it as a Python dictionnary or JSON data;
 * (Optional) Tiny Sass mixin library to write CSS manifest from your Sass project settings;
 * (Optional) Django mixin and view to load manifest from your project or application;